 What is the salary range and job outlook for Medical Assisting graduates?

 According to the United States Bureau of Labor Statistics, medical assisting is one of the nation’s fastest growing careers; employment of medical assistants is expected to grow 29 percent from 2012-2022.
 The median annual wage for medical assistants was $29,370 (or $14.12/hr) in May 2012.

 With additional training what other kinds of advanced job opportunities might I find?

 Medical assistants may be able to advance to office manager.
 They may qualify for a variety of administrative support occupations, or may teach medical assisting.
 Some, with additional education, enter other health occupations such as nursing and medical technology.

-The Pamlico Community College Medical Assisting Diploma Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assistant Education Review Board (MAERB).
+The Pamlico Community College Medical Assisting Diploma Program is accredited by the Commission on Accreditation of Allied Health Education programs (www.caahep.org) upon the recommendation of Medical Assistant Education Review Board (MAERB).

 1361 Park Street